RELATES TO: KRS 164.744(2), 164.753(4), 164.7535, 164.7889(3)

 (3) The KHEAA Grant Program Officer (KGPO) and the grant recipient shall make every reasonable effort to provide the authority the information needed to prevent an overaward.

-(4) If the applicant’s expected family contribution, disbursed KHEAA grant amount, plus other student financial assistance exceeds his need by more than $300, any amount over $300 shall be considered to be an overaward.
+(4) If the applicant’s expected family contribution, disbursed KHEAA grant amount, plus other student financial assistance exceeds his need, the excess shall be considered to be an overaward.
 If an overaward occurs, this amount shall be returned to the authority immediately.

 Section 5.
 (1) If the authority receives revised data that, upon recomputation, results in the student becoming ineligible for a KHEAA grant that has already been offered, but not disbursed, the grant shall be revoked.